Top 10 DevOps trends in 2021

 Although low-code and no-code development platforms are sometimes still met with hesitancy, they help companies simplify their deployment processes and roll out deployments much faster than usual, gaining productivity.
 They also allow non-developers to participate more actively and hands-on in development processes.
 While large projects definitely need experienced developers, low-code and no-code development platforms help organizations develop specific, simpler types of applications (such as reservation management systems and HR tools among others) and automate workflows.

 A similar trend can be observed in data integration: organizations are prioritizing low-code and no-code integration platforms, rather than internally or externally developed code-based solutions, for the speed of integration and ease of use they offer.
 And from these two, no-code platforms are definitely the better choice for organizations, although almost no vendors propose data integrations that are truly no-code at the moment.
 ZigiWave does.
+Book a demo with the ZigiOps team to see how a no-code tool transforms your IT workflows in minutes.

 9. Infrastructure as code (IaC)